pwm/s-flow/readme.md

 ## Usage

-There is a fully worked example under `tests/ShoppingCart` that simulates the process of purchasing items from an imaginary shop.
-Below is the top level definition of the FSM.
-For the rest of the code please check `tests/ShoppingCart`.
+There is a fully worked example under [tests/unit/ShoppingCart](tests/unit/ShoppingCart) that simulates the process of purchasing items from an imaginary shop.
+Below is the definition of the FSM from it:

 ```php
 // A list of state names that identify the states